goloop/log/README.md

 			WithColor: 1, // or trit.True, see github.com/goloop/trit
 		},
 		log.Output{
-			Name:    "file-errors",
+			Name:      "errorsJSONFile",
 			Writer:    file,
 			Levels:    level.Warn | level.Error, // only errors and warnings
 			Layouts:   layout.Default,
+			TextStyle: trit.False, // or just -1
 		},
 	)

+	if err != nil {
+		log.Fatal(err)
+	}

+	// A message will be output to a file and to the console.
+	// * stdout and errorsJSONFile has Error level. log.Errorln("This is a test log message with ERROR.")

-	// Now, any log messages will be written to the file. log.Errorln("This is a test log message with ERROR.") log.Debugln("This is a test log message with DEBUG.")
+	// A message will be output to the console only.
+	// * stdout has Debug level, but errorsJSONFile has not. log.Debugln("This is a test log message with DEBUG.")
 }
 ```